sharontj/CS591proj2/course-2018-spr-proj2/alyu_sharontj_yuxiao_yzhang11/README.md

 |    Rent vs Fire/Hospital    |  -0.32365265581635083   | 0.40735802773259544 |
 | Education vs transportation |         0.04157         |          0          |

+####Third,we calculate the final score for each zip code by the  formula

-####Third, we calculate the final score for each zip code by the  formula:
+Third, we calculate the final score for each zip code by the  formula:

 $S$ =  $N_gW_g+ N_sW_s+N_tW_t + RW_r$